 - 1. Shut down the computer.
 If you are unsure whether the computer is off or in Hibernation, turn the computer on, and then shut it down through the operating system. - Disconnect all external devices connected to the computer. - 3.
 Disconnect the power from the computer by first unplugging the power cord from the AC outlet and then unplugging the AC adapter from the computer.

 To remove the battery:

-- 1. Position the computer upside down on a flat surface. - 2.
-Slide the battery lock latch (1), and then slide the battery release latch (2) to release the battery. - 3.
-Remove the battery from the computer (3).
+- 1. Position the computer upside down on a flat surface. - Slide the battery lock latch (1), and then slide the battery release latch (2) to release the battery.